nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Find student: `find`

 #### Create a class list: `create_class`

 Creates a class list to store the information about a group of students.

 Format: `create_class LIST_NAME`

 - The argument `LIST_NAME` should be the name of the new class list

 Examples:

 - `create_class cs6244` creates an empty class list.

 #### Add a student: `add_student`

 Adds a student to a given class list.

 Format: `add_student n/STUDENT_NAME cl/CLASS_NAME...`

-- The argument `STUDENT_NAME` should be the name of the student to be added
-- The argument `STUDENT_NAME` only accepts alphanumeric inputs and spaces.
+- The argument `STUDENT_NAME` should be the name of the student to be added.
+It only accepts alphanumeric inputs and spaces.
 - The argument `CLASS_NAME` should be the name of a given class the student belongs to

 Examples:

 - `add_student n/Tom cl/cs2103t-t14` adds Tom to the class CS2103T-T14
 - `add_student n/Harry cl/cs6244` adds Harry to the class CS6244